-Despite pores being essential for healthy skin function, the war on pores still remains a perennial concern.
+Pores are essential for healthy skin function, yet the appearance of enlarged pores is a perennial concern for many.
+While you can’t make pores disappear, the good news is that you can make them look significantly smaller.
 “Pores can look dramatically reduced when using effective ingredients to help shed dead skin cells that can clog and enlarge pores further,” says renowned skincare expert Paula Begoun – founder of Paula’s Choice.
-While you can’t make pores disappear, you can make them look significantly smaller – here’s how…
+So, what are the best products and treatments?
+Our go-to skincare experts share their advice and recommendations…

 Don’t use harsh exfoliators

 “Avoid harsh scrubs and cleansing brushes with stiff bristles,” says Begoun.
 “They can make skin dry and flaky, creating more dead skin that can block pores – and this irritation can trigger oil production.”
 Her preference is to use a leave-on exfoliant.
 “The absolute essential ingredients for pores are AHAs, such as glycolic or lactic acid, and BHAs, such as salicylic acid.”
 Alpha-hydroxy acids exfoliate and resurface the skin, which helps to refine the appearance of pores; beta-hydroxy acids work deeper and deep-clean pores thanks to their anti-bacterial properties.
 When first introducing an AHA or BHA, expect a mild tingle – opt for a gentler product and limit use to two to three times a week, until your skin becomes more tolerant.
 Remember, stronger isn’t necessarily better.